Meet the Lincoln Sparrow

 Lincoln’s Sparrow, Image by Chris Conard

-The Lincoln’s Sparrow nesting range is across Canada and in Newfoundland, in eastern and far-northern California, and parts of Oregon, Colorado, Idaho, Montana, Utah, Oregon, Washington, New Mexico, and Wyoming, usually from June-August.
+The Lincoln’s Sparrow nesting range is across Canada all the way east to Newfoundland, in eastern and far-northern California, and parts of Colorado, Idaho, Montana, Utah, Oregon, Washington, New Mexico, and Wyoming, usually from June-August.

 In the summer, Lincoln’s Sparrows frequently nest in mountainous areas under willow and alder thickets or in wet meadows with sedges (grass-like plants) in wetlands.
 Their nests are also located near patches of cottonwoods or black spruce, areas with sphagnum moss present, and in shrubby areas near streams.
 Lincoln’s Sparrows are ground nesters and the females construct cup-shaped nests that are usually located under thick cover.
 Often females will first dig out a depression in the ground for their nests before gathering materials.
 They weave together willow bark and dried grasses and sedges to make the outer part of the nest.
 Then, they line the nests with soft plant material.
 Lincoln’s Sparrow females incubate their eggs (sit on eggs to keep them warm).
 Both parents help to feed the nestlings who are able to fly a distance of about 30 feet on the sixth day of life.
 Young birds fledge (or leave) the nests at around 9-12 days after hatching and their parents may continue to care for them for 2-3 additional weeks.